BryanPeens/helldivers-deployment/README.md

 ## User Story
-User story: I want to be able to participate in matches and join other users when playing matches and see if my loadouts bring us victory.
+- User story: I want to be able to participate in matches and join other users when playing matches and see if my loadouts bring us victory.
-Motivation for development: To fight for democracy without the extended hours on the battlefield and to participate on the warfront
-Description:  A battle simulator where you can modify and create loadouts and drop into the battle against the Automatons and Terminids that threaten our very way of life.
-Through victory or defeat we fight under the same banner, “Super Earth”
+- I want to be able to add or remove loadouts, as well as the ability to modify my loadouts.
+- I want to see the stats of other users and their matches
+- To be able to view the live Campaigns